For any question please contact the publication committee by sending email to firstname.lastname@example.org. Note the following important dates:

 The details of various topics of paper submission is as follows:

-Hardware and software formal, assertion, and simulation based design verification techniques to ensure the functional correctness of hardware early in the design cycle.
-DFT and BIST for digital and SoC.
-DFT for analog/mixed-signal ICs and systems-on-chip, DFT/BIST for memories.
+Hardware and software formal-, assertion-, and simulation-based design verification techniques to ensure the functional correctness of hardware early in the design cycle.
+DFT and BIST for digital designs, analog/mixed-signal IC's, SoC's, and memories.
 Test synthesis and synthesis for testability.
 DFT economics, DFT case studies.
 DFT and ATE.
 Fault diagnosis, IDDQ test, novel test methods, effectiveness of test methods, fault models and ATPG, and DPPM prediction.
 SoC/IP testing strategies.
 Design methodologies dealing with the link between testability and manufacturing.

 The proposal should include: